ncatlab/nlab-content/pages/1/1/3/4/24311/content.md

 14:00 - 15:00	Pino Rosolini: Embedding the effective topos into cubical assemblies

-15:00 - 16:00	Fabio Pasquali: Assemblies as an elementary quotient completion
+15:00 - 16:00	[[Fabio Pasquali]]: Assemblies as an elementary quotient completion

 16:30 - 17:30	Hugo Herbelin: Investigations into cubical type theory